2013 RF98: Discovery, orbit and physical properties

 It came to perihelion (closest approach to the Sun) around October 2009 and was last observed in September 2016.
 As of October 2016, it is 36.6 AU from the Sun.
 Of the seven objects whose aligned orbits suggest the existence of Planet Nine, it is currently the closest to the Sun.
-It will be 18.7 AU from Uranus in 2021.
-It will be in the constellation of Cetus until 2022.
+It was 18.7 AU from Uranus in 2021.
+It was in the constellation of Cetus until 2022.
 It comes to opposition at the start of November.

 's orbit is similar to that of 474640 Alicanto, suggesting that they may have both been thrown onto their current paths by the same body, or that they may have been the same object (single or binary) at one point.
+Its spectral slope is also similar to that of Alicanto.